 - Business innovation – in a nutshell

-- Chief Innovation Officer – job scope
+- Chief Innovation Officer – job description

 - Key responsibilities of Chief Innovation Officer